 Wolfenden, a third-generation dentist, earned his DMD, doctor of medical dentistry, in 2010 from the Boston University School of Dental Medicine.
 He worked as an associate dentist at his father Robert’s practice, Wolfenden Family Dentistry, in Tampa, Fla., for eight years.
 He also worked at dental practices in Longmont and Windsor for three years before coming to Berthoud, where he moved last year with his wife, Justine, and their daughter, Kennedy.

 “I’ve grown up around it.
-My father and grandfather were dentists,” Wolfenden said, adding that he loves working with people and not in front of a computer.
+My father and grandfather were dentists.”
+Wolfenden said, adding that he loves working with people and not in front of a computer.
 “I love being able to work with my hands and to be able to converse with somebody and the ability to improve their quality of life as well.”

-Wolfenden earned his DDS, doctor of dental surgery, in 1982 from the University of Nebraska Medical Center.
+Deschene earned his DDS, doctor of dental surgery, in 1982 from the University of Nebraska Medical Center.
 He worked for a private practice in Lincoln, then a corporate practice in Denver before purchasing a private practice, also in Denver, in 1986, which he sold in 1999.
 That year, he purchased Berthoud Dental Care from Nic Newby, who had founded the practice in 1975 and still lives in Berthoud.

-“It’s the oldest, best established practice in Berthoud,” Wolfenden said.
+“It’s the oldest, best established practice in Berthoud,” Deschene said.
 “It’s been a pleasure and privilege serving everybody.
 When you’ve been in practice as long as I have, your patients become your extended family.
 Earning their trust and respect has meant a lot to me.”

-Wolfenden will miss the relationships he’s built with patients and the staff, he said.
+Deschene will miss the relationships he’s built with patients and the staff, he said.

-Wolfenden and Wolfenden will host an open house 3-6 p.m.
+Deschene and Wolfenden will host an open house 3-6 p.m.
 June 17 at Berthoud Dental Care to celebrate their transition.